nicholasglesmann/ocdla-intern-handbook/OCDLA Intern Handbook.md

 #### PHP Variables

 All PHP variables (except constants) begin with a dollar sign ```$```.
-All variables (including constants) are case sensitive.
+All variables are case sensitive.
 Variable names must start with a letter or underscore and can be followed by letters, numbers, or underscores.

 ```php
 <?php